angelosalatino/cso-classifier/README.md

 ### v2.0

 The second version (v2.0) implements the CSO Classifier as described in the [about section](#about).
-It combines the topics of both the syntactic and semantic modules and enriches them with their supertopics.
+It combines the topics of both the syntactic and semantic modules and enriches them with their super-topics.
 Compared to [v1.0](#v10), it adds a semantic layer that allows generating a more comprehensive result, identifying research topics that are not explicitly available in the metadata.
 The semantic module relies on a Word2vec model trained on over 4.5M papers in _Computer Science_.
 [Below](#word-embedding-generation) we show more in detail how we trained such a model.
 In this version of the classifier, we [pickled](https://docs.python.org/3.6/library/pickle.html) the model to speed up the process of loading into memory (~4.5 times faster).

 > Salatino, A.A., Osborne, F., Thanapalasingam, T., Motta, E.: The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
 In: TPDL 2019: 23rd International Conference on Theory and Practice of Digital Libraries.
 Springer.
 [Read More](http://oro.open.ac.uk/62026/)